Membership

 Section 2.05 Membership Rights

-Section 2.05.1 Active Members and Associate Members.
+Section 2.05.1 Active Members and Associate Members

 the Society.

-they shall not have the right to vote or to serve on the Executive Committee or other committees of
+have all rights and privileges with regard to participation in Society activities and meetings, though they shall not have the right to vote or to serve on the Executive Committee or other committees of the Society.

 Section 2.06 Procedure for Admission